Jeremy Pena Player Props: Astros vs. Yankees

-The Houston Astros, including Jeremy Pena (hitting .250 in his past 10 games, with three doubles, four walks and six RBI), battle starter Luis Severino and the New York Yankees at Yankee Stadium, Friday at 7:05 PM ET.
+On Saturday, Jeremy Pena (.386 on-base percentage in past 10 games, 83 points above season-long percentage) and the Houston Astros play the New York Yankees, whose starting pitcher will be Nestor Cortes Jr..
+First pitch is at 1:05 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Yankees.
+In his most recent game, he had two hits (going 2-for-3) against the Yankees.

 Jeremy Pena Game Info & Props vs. the Yankees